rid00z/FreshMvvm/README.md

 ### PageModel - Constructor Injection

-When PageModels are pushed services that are in the IOC container can be pushed into the Constructor.
+When PageModels are pushed services that are in the Ioc container can be pushed into the Constructor.

 ```csharp
 FreshIoc.Container.Register<IDatabaseService, DatabaseService>();